timroes/www.timroes.de/content/posts/javascript-tooling-jungle.md

 the files, so that you can - and often it makes sense to - do a lot of the other optimizations (like using UglifyJS) as part of the bundeling process.
-The range of plugins bundlers support are growing and so you can also use your CSS preprocessor (see below) as part of the bundler, and require the CSS files are you would with regulare JavaScript modules.
+The range of plugins bundlers support are growing and so you can also use your CSS preprocessor (see below) as part of the bundler, and require the CSS files are you would with regular JavaScript modules.
 That also means, you will find the configuration of several steps, that were earlier separated build steps inside the config for your bundler and the bundler is triggered by your build system.